nadialefebvre/project-labyrinth/README.md

-# Week 15: Project Labyrinth
+# Project Joanna and Nadia's labyrinth

+Weekly project for Technigo's bootcamp, week 15: build a labyrinth app

 This week's project was to build a labyrinth app posting to an API using thunks and displaying the response in an interactive frontend.
 This was a pair programming project.